FareHarbor/fareharbor-docs/external-api/getting-started.md

 ## Rate Limits

-Each partner is allowed 30 requests per second to the FareHarbor External API.

-This is evaluated every second.
+We enforce two different rate limits.
+Requests to the FareHarbor External API must comply with both limits.

+We allow at most 30 request per second.
 Going over this limit will result in an HTTP response with 429 status ("Too Many Requests") for the remainder of the second.

+In addition, we allow at most 3000 requests per 5-minute period.
+Going over this limit will result in an HTTP response with 403 status ("Forbidden") for the remainder of the 5-minute period.

 If you are currently running a lot of daily requests all at once, please consider spreading them out more evenly over the course of the